particle-iot/docs/src/content/reference/datasheets/m-series/muon-datasheet.md

 {{!-- END do not edit content above, it is automatically generated--}}

-PDM cannot be used on Muon expansion cards as the M-SoM PDM pins (A2, A3) are used for internal peripherals and are not availble on the expansion connector.
+PDM cannot be used on Muon expansion cards as the M-SoM PDM pins (A2, A3) are used for internal peripherals and are not available on the expansion connector.

 ### Boot mode pins